Jake-Raffe/Back-end_Project/README.md

 -> We would use Test Driven Development - We did something similar to this for some of our code, but we didn't implement it from the very beginning of the project.

 <i>Technical measures</i>
--> We would like to add a COVID Test detector - probably by adding symptomns as a property of appointments (perhaps linking to an Appointment Enum), and if required editing the corresponding table(s) in the database.
+-> We would like to add a COVID Test detector - probably by adding symptomns as a property of appointments (perhaps linking to a Symptom Enum), and if required editing the corresponding table(s) in the database.

 Then we would run some sort of detector which would return whether or not a patient has COVID, perhaps by checking if (2/3) of target symptoms which we will define as the danger symptoms.